Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 No hassling

-The boat rides at Trang An, and Van Long are both free from hassle and begging for tips and selling all kinds of stuff, unlike the Tam Coc boat ride.
-We’ve heard from friends that went on a boat ride in Tam Coc that it was pretty overwhelming.
+The boat ride at Trang An is free from hassle, begging for tips, and selling all kinds of stuff, unlike the Tam Coc boat ride.
+We’ve heard from friends who went on a boat ride in Tam Coc that it was pretty overwhelming.

 Overall experience